Domestic Violence Attorney in Everett, WA

 - Mandatory sentencing: Convictions carry mandatory minimum penalties, often including jail time, lengthy probation, mandatory domestic violence treatment (DV perpetrator treatment), and fines.

-- Stigma and employment: A DV conviction is a serious black mark on your permanent record, severely limiting future employment, housing, and educational opportunities.
+- Stigma and employment: A DV conviction is a serious black mark on your permanent record, which can limit future employment, housing, and educational opportunities.

 -